What to Buy (and When)

 With any Mac, I recommend:

-- twice as much storage as you’re currently using (at least).
+2. at least twice as much storage capacity as you’re currently using.

 Storage can no longer be upgraded on any Mac.
 Shuffling data to external drives will kill your productivity, and it becomes very tricky to keep things backed up.